PERBILITY/concludis-api-client/README.md

 - Execute cli/install.php to initialize the magic
   - This will create all the required caching tables in your database.
 Please be patient, the library contains geodata for 86 countries, which will be initially imported in this step.
 - Execute cli/pull-projects.php to sync all the job advertisements from your ATS

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Attribution

+This project uses data from GeoNames.
+Please give credit to GeoNames with a link or another reference to [GeoNames](http://www.geonames.org).